Keep up to date with the experts

 Between 2020-2021, 4/10 businesses experienced a cyber attack.

 Hardly a day goes by without news of a cyber breach reaching the headlines.
 With recent large-scale attacks such as the Colonial Pipeline being widely publicised in the mainstream media, cyber-criminals can see that there is money to be made, leading to a vast increase in Ransomware-as-a-Service and subsequent phishing attacks.
-In fact, the Cyber Security Breaches Survey 2021 reports that 4/10 businesses have had an attack in the last 12 months.
+In fact, the Cyber Security Breaches Survey 2023 reports that around a third (32%) of businesses have experienced an attack in the last 12 months.

 So, what is Zero Trust?